-Some might argue on whether that Saunth or the sweet, spicy and sour Imli ki chutney is really a kitchen basic.
+Some might argue on whether Saunth or the sweet, spicy and sour Imli ki chutney is really a kitchen basic.
 But if one has grown up in the north of India, we will pretty much agree it is.

 Whether it is the dahi bhalla or all kinds of chaat.
 Whether it is cutlets or samosa.
 Whether it is moong dal ke ladoo or golgappa, we pretty much have it with most things.
-It think it is honestly India’s answer to the ketchup and power packed one too.
+I think it is north India’s answer to the ketchup and power packed one too.
 This is far more tasty than any tomato ketchup.
 Most North Indian homes will have this chutney in a jar in the fridge to be pulled out at the last minute and served with the evening snack.

 Saunth is typically made with a combination of tamarind, jaggery and spices like pepper,chilli, dry ginger and saunf.
 They say it gets it’s name from soonth (the hindi name for dry ginger).
-Typically a thicker and concentrated one is made and stored and then a little boiling water along with fresh grapes (or if not in season rehydrated raisins) are added to the chutney just before serving.
+Typically a thicker and concentrated one, is made and stored and then a little boiling water along with fresh grapes (or if not in season rehydrated raisins) are added to the chutney just before serving.
 Some people also add pomegranate seeds.